- Primary publisher

 Flannery's stories have been published in Sport, the NZ Listener, More and Tessa Duder's collection Falling in Love (1995); an autobiographical sketch was in Lloyd Jones's sports writing collection, Into the Field of Play (1992).
 As Kate De Goldi she has published Sanctuary (1996), a young adult story of teenage perplexities and crises, described by Ronda Cooper as 'an authentic modern fable somewhere between a cautionary tale and a "how to" guide for pouty girls.'
 It won the overall Children's Book Award in 1997.
 A second novel on adolescence, Love, Charlie Mike, was published 1997.
 Born in Christchurch and resident there until her move to Wellington in 1997, Flannery is now a full-time writer.

 Kate De Goldi has made extensive contributions to New Zealand literature through her involvement in numerous programmes, committees, and publications.
-She has been involved in the New Zealand Book Council Writers in Schools programme since 1994.
+She has been involved in the Read NZ Te Pou Muramura Writers in Schools programme since 1994.
 She was a Summer School tutor at the University of Canterbury from 1996–1997, and a radio reviewer for the New Zealand Listener from 1996–1998.
 Following this, she appeared as a children's book reviewer for Radio New Zealand on Nine-to-Noon and Saturday programmes from 1998.
 She has also been a book reviewer for TVNZ's Good Morning since 2004.

 Kate De Goldi launched her career in 1988, winning the American Express Short Story Award for “Parkhaven Hotel”.
 She received the Queen Elizabeth Arts Council Project Grant, now part of the Arts Council of New Zealand Toi Aotearoa, the following year.

-These successes were followed by the 1991 Bank of New Zealand Katherine Mansfield Short Story Award, and the 1994 Canterbury University Writing Fellowship, now known as the Ursula Bethell Resedency in Creative Writing.
+These successes were followed by the 1991 Bank of New Zealand Katherine Mansfield Short Story Award, and the 1994 Canterbury University Writing Fellowship, now known as the Ursula Bethell Residency in Creative Writing.

-De Goldi was awarded a 1996 Creative New Zealand Project Grant, and in addition to her Montana Book Awards win for Sanctuary, now part of the Ockham new Zeland Book Awards, She won the 1997 Esther Glen Award.
+De Goldi was awarded a 1996 Creative New Zealand Project Grant, and in addition to her Montana Book Awards win for Sanctuary, now part of the Ockham new Zealand Book Awards, she won the 1997 Esther Glen Award.